SovGVD/nodejs-restapi-boilerplate/README.md

 There is only one example method `/demo/:id/` that will return the same `ID` if it greater than zero or error.
 Example above.

 ## Restart API modules
-API modules (for ex. after update) could be restart without complete downtime of API server.
+API modules (for ex. after update) could be restart without complete restart of API server.
 To make this possible every thread shut down one by one and respawn again after clearing cache with modules.

 `curl -v -H "Authorization: Bearer hello" http://127.0.0.1:8081/maintenance/restart/`